John Swinney: 2024 leadership bid

 Following Yousaf's resignation in April 2024 amid a government crisis, Swinney launched his leadership bid on 2 May, after Kate Forbes, who was a serious contender to become leader, dropped out and endorsed him.
 On 30 April, Forbes and Swinney held meetings to discuss the leadership.
-Swinney announced Forbes would receive a significant role in his government if elected, and Forbes soon after announced she would not be standing.
-Following Swinney's election, this was later enacted with Forbes appointed as his Deputy First Minister and the new Cabinet Secretary for Economy and Gaelic.
+Swinney promised Forbes a significant role in his government if elected, and Forbes soon after stood down.
+Following Swinney's election, Forbes was appointed Deputy First Minister and Cabinet Secretary for Economy and Gaelic.

-Graeme McCormick announced he would challenge Swinney for the leadership, saying he had the 100 nominations on 5 May.
+Graeme McCormick challenged Swinney for the leadership, saying he had the 100 nominations on 5 May.
 Just hours later, he withdrew and endorsed Swinney, who became the presumptive nominee.

 On 6 May, with no other candidates put forward, Swinney was elected as party leader unopposed.
 He said that he would work with Scottish unionists as leader.

-Tenure
+First term (2024–2026)

 Swinney meets with President of Zambia Hakainde Hichilema at Bute House, June 2024.

 Swinney was officially sworn into office as first minister of Scotland on 8 May 2024 at the Court of Session in Edinburgh after receiving the Royal Warrant of Appointment by King Charles III.

 Swinney's early premiership was marked by the resolution of the Michael Matheson iPad scandal: the SNP MSP Michael Matheson had incurred a £11,000 bill after taking a Parliamentary iPad while on a family holiday, and had attempted to claim the bill back on expenses before admitting that the iPad had not been used for work purposes.
 Swinney refused to support the Standards, Procedures and Public Appointments Committee's proposed sanction on Matheson, describing Matheson as a "friend and colleague" who had "made mistakes", and casting doubt on the integrity of the committee's process: describing the process as "prejudiced", Swinney claimed that Conservative MSP Annie Wells should have removed herself from the committee due to previous comments about Matheson's conduct.
 Swinney's support for Matheson was described as "incredible and indefensible" by the Scottish Conservatives leader Douglas Ross, and "unbelievable and embarrassing" by the Scottish Labour leader Anas Sarwar.
 Swinney directed the SNP to abstain on the parliamentary vote on the committee's recommendations, after introducing an amendment re-iterating Swinney's complaints about the investigation into Matheson.
 The Scottish Parliament subsequently voted in support of the committee's proposed sanction, banning Matheson from the Scottish Parliament for 27 days and withholding his salary 54 days, the heaviest sanction ever awarded to an MSP.